-51. OTHER DUTIES OF SECRETARY

-- 51.1 The Secretary shall not issue a certificate authorizing the payment of money by virtue of a motion or resolution, unless the motion or resolution is voted for by a majority of the whole Senate on a roll call vote. - 51.2 The Secretary and the Engrossing Secretary shall correct all mistakes in numbering the sections and reference to them, whether the errors occur in the original bill or are caused by amendments to it. - 51.3 The Secretary is the agent of the Senate for the purchase of supplies and services.
-The Secretary's records on purchase of supplies and services are open for inspection. - 51.4 The Secretary shall adopt administrative controls to ensure that each member is accountable for the member's own long distance telephone calls and that Senate telephones are used only for Senate business. - 51.5 By the 15th day of April, July, October, and January of each year, the Secretary shall submit a detailed report of Senate expenditures during the previous quarter to the Committee on Rules and Administration. - 51.6 The Secretary's public records may be inspected during normal business hours.
+24.1 51.
+OTHER DUTIES OF SECRETARY 24.2 51.1 The Secretary shall not issue a certificate authorizing the payment of money by virtue 24.3 of a motion or resolution, unless the motion or resolution is voted for by a majority of the whole 24.4 Senate on a roll call vote.
+24.5 51.2 The Secretary and the Engrossing Secretary shall correct all mistakes in numbering the 24.6 sections and reference to them, whether the errors occur in the original bill or are caused by 24.7 amendments to it.
+24.8 51.3 The Secretary is the agent of the Senate for the purchase of supplies and services.
+The 24.9 Secretary's records on purchase of supplies and services are open for inspection.
+24.10 51.4 The Secretary shall adopt administrative controls to ensure that each member is 24.11 accountable for the member's own long distance telephone calls and that Senate telephones are used 24.12 only for Senate business.
+24.13 51.5 By the 15th day of April, July, October, and January of each year, the Secretary shall 24.14 submit a detailed report of Senate expenditures during the previous quarter to the Committee on 24.15 Rules and Administration.
+24.16 51.6 The Secretary's public records may be inspected during normal business hours.
+24.17 52.
+SERGEANT AT ARMS 24.18 The Sergeant at Arms shall: 24.19 (1) execute all orders of the President; 24.20 (2) perform all assigned duties connected with the police and good order of the Senate 24.21 Chamber; 24.22 (3) exercise supervision over the entry and exit of all persons to and from the Chamber; 24.23 (4) see that messages are promptly delivered; 24.24 (5) see that the hall is properly ventilated and the temperature is properly regulated; 24.25 (6) see that the Chamber is open for the use of members of the Senate at least one-half hour 24.26 before the start of a session; and 24.27 (7) perform all other services pertaining to the office of Sergeant.
+24.28 53.
+BUDGET AND EXPENDITURES 24.29 53.1 The Committee on Rules and Administration shall adopt an operating budget for the 24.30 Senate and post it on the Senate Web site.
+24.31 53.2 All propositions for the appointment and payment of employees of the Senate or for 24.32 expenditures of the legislature, other than those provided by law, must be referred without debate 24.33 to the Committee on Rules and Administration.